Mar12358/Hello-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my my mentor and code reviewers for the hard work, and my daily session teamates and coding partnes for discussing relevant issues according this project.
+I would like to thank my mentor and code reviewers for the hard work, and my daily session teamates and coding partnes for discussing relevant issues according this project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## ❓ FAQ (OPTIONAL) <a name="faq"></a>
+## ❓ FAQ <a name="faq"></a>

-- **[Are there such things as impossible things?]**
+- **Are there such things as impossible things?**

-  - [¡No!
-Only work to be done]
+  - ¡No!
+Only work to be done

 <p align="right">(<a href="#readme-top">back to top</a>)</p>